smaniam/mtags/README.md

   0. m4atags binary is located in the m4a directory
   0. id3tags binary is located in the id3 directory
   0. imgtags binary is located in the img directory
+  0. pdftags binary is located in the pdf directory
   0. Design philosophy:
     * No modifications to the existing Libraries (they are allowed to evolve)
     * Self contained build - No other external dependencies